 How to add Google Fit app widget to your phone homescreen

 In its latest Fit update, Google has added the ability to let you keep a closer eye on your Move Minutes and Heart Points on your phone by adding support for a Fit widget.
 From here you can also see additional details on steps, calories burned and distance covered.
 As Apple doesn't support widgets on iPhones, this is an Android-only feature we're afraid.

 To add the Google Fit widget, simply press down on your phone's screen and you should see Widget appear among a trio of options.
 Tap Widget and you'll be able to scroll through all available widgets where you should now find the new Google Fit one.
 You have your pick from the full widget (with additional details) or simply have the Move Minute and Heart Point widget.

-How to add third party apps
+How to add third-party apps

 Google Fit still allows you to share Google Fit data with other apps and devices and that's now done from the Profile tab.
 Look for the small cog icon in the top right hand corner of the Profile page and you'll find all of the various settings you can tinker with in Fit.